-- A. Second Samuel paints a very real picture of David-both strengths and weaknesses.
-While it lists his greatest achievements (2 Sam 1-10), it also does not hide his greatest failures (2 Sam 11).
-This chapter is the turning point of the book after which it's mostly downhill. - B. David in 2 Samuel is one of the most important types of Jesus Christ in the Old Testament.
-In particular, David seeks to build a house for God, which the LORD refuses in order to build a "house" for David (7:4-17), called the Davidic Covenant.
+- A. Second Samuel paints a real picture of David, both his strengths and weaknesses.
+While it lists his most significant achievements (2 Sam 1-10), it does not hide his failures (2 Sam 11).
+This chapter is the book's turning point, after which it's mostly downhill. - B. David in 2 Samuel is one of the Old Testament's most important types of Jesus Christ.
+In particular, David seeks to build a house for God, but the LORD refuses so that he can build a "house" for David (7:4-17), called the Davidic Covenant.
 The Davidic Covenant also finds its source in the Abrahamic Covenant and further expands the original seed promise to Abraham (cf. notes, 61).
 God's promise of a seed to Abraham (Gen 12:1-3) from his own body (Gen 15:1-9) that will become a great nation is further explained in his promise to David (2 Sam.
 7:10-16).
 The Davidic Covenant guarantees David that each king who will sit on the throne of Israel will be one of his direct descendants.
 Also, since this covenant is eternal (v.
-16), it guarantees Israel that in the future a descendant of David will again occupy the throne in the kingdom-none other than our King Jesus (see. also p.
+16), it guarantees Israel that a descendant of David will again occupy the throne in the kingdom-none other than our King Jesus (see also p.
 218b).